 The San Francisco Examiner posted some photos from the set of The Matrix 4 taken by photojournalist Amanda Peterson, who was able to get some shots of Reeves while he was filming, as well as some photos of Reeves with franchise co-star Carrie-Anne Moss, who’s reprising the role of Trinity for the film.
-If there’s anything to glean from the photos, it’s that Reeves’ character, Neo, has apparently abandoned the all-black, cyberpunk look that ran through the original films in favor of a more laid-back wardrobe this time around.
+If there’s anything to glean from the photos, it’s that Reeves’ character, Neo, has apparently abandoned the all-black, cyberpunk look that ran through the original Matrix movies in favor of a more laid-back wardrobe this time around.

 Just a few months after officially confirming the fourth installment of the franchise, Warner Bros.
 Pictures gave The Matrix 4 (as it’s unofficially being called) a release date of May 21, 2021.
-It has since been moved to April 2, 2022, then changed again to December 21, 2021.
+The release date was later moved to April 2, 2022, then changed again to December 21, 2021.

-Production on The Matrix 4 has begun, with Lana Wachowski returning to co-write and direct the latest entry in the franchise that she and her sister created.
+Development on The Matrix 4 began with Lana Wachowski returning to co-write and direct the latest entry in the franchise that she and her sister created.

 “Many of the ideas Lilly and I explored 20 years ago about our reality are even more relevant now,” Wachowski said in a statement.
 “I’m very happy to have these characters back in my life and grateful for another chance to work with my brilliant friends.”

-Some of those friends include writer Aleksandar Hemon (Love Island) and David Mitchell (Cloud Atlas), who co-wrote the Matrix 4 script alongside Wachowski.
-In addition to their film work, both Hemon and Mitchell are accomplished novelists, and both appeared in an episode of the Wachowskis’ Netflix series, Sense8.
+Some of those friends include writer Aleksandar Hemon (Love Island) and David Mitchell (Cloud Atlas), who co-wrote The Matrix 4 script alongside Wachowski.
+In addition to their film work, both Hemon and Mitchell are accomplished novelists, and both appeared in an episode of the Wachowskis’ popular Netflix series, Sense8.